zchee/golang-wiki/Go-1.8-Release-Party.md

 - Stockholm, Sweden: Feb 21 6pm at TBD.
 View the [meetup](https://www.meetup.com/Go-Stockholm/events/236748141/) or contact [@marcusolsson](https://twitter.com/marcusolsson/) for more details.
 - New York, NY: Feb 16 at 7PM at TBD.
 Will announce the event on [meetup](https://www.meetup.com/golanguagenewyork/).
 Contact [@wikiwalk](https://twitter.com/wikiwalk) for more details.
 - Madrid, Spain: Feb 16 at 7:30PM at source{d}, The event will be announced on [meetup](https://www.meetup.com/go-mad/).
 Contact [@mcuadros_](https://twitter.com/mcuadros_) for more details.
+- Murcia, Spain: Feb 16 at 7:00PM at CEEIM.
+Will announce the event on [meetup](https://www.meetup.com/Gophers-Murcia/).
+Contact [@ANPez](https://twitter.com/ANPez) for more details.

 _If your group is not listed here yet, edit the page and add yourself._
 _Organisers, once you've added your group, consider tweeting out a link to the page to raise awareness._